thomasperi/sandbox-clone/README.md

 });
 ```

-Create an empty temp directory by not specifying a source:
+You can omit the `source` option to create an empty directory instead of cloning one.

 ```javascript
 const box = clonebox();